xim3320/SPaRTAN/SPaRTAN_python/README.md

                 corr_all_spearman[a, b, l, r] = sum_corr_spearman/fold
 ```
 ### Extract best parameters
 After the cross-validation, we got the correlation values of all possible combination of the parameters.
-Then we pick the best parameter combination with which yield biggest correlation
+Then we pick the best parameter combinations with which yield the biggest correlation

 ```sh
 max_a,max_b,max_l,max_r = np.unravel_index(corr_all_spearman.argmax(), corr_all_spearman.shape)